0little/JSAlgorithm/README.md

 ### rectCover
 use n small rectangles which is 2 * 1 to cover a big rectangle which is 2 * n.

+### numberOf1or0
+Enter a number, and calculate the number of 0 or 1 in the relevant binary number.